PAF Base Mushaf: History

+2007 Suicide bombing

 On 1 November 2007, a suicide bomber struck the 50-seat bus carrying PAF officers to nearby Kirana Ammunition Depot, killing 11 people (including 7 officers) and injuring 28.
 The bombing took place on Faisalabad Road, where a motorcycle loaded with explosives rammed the bus and triggered the blast.
 All the officers were new recruits posted to PAFB Mushaf for training.

 This was the last major attack before the 2007 state of emergency was imposed on the country.

+2025 India–Pakistan conflict

+2025 Indian Air and Missile strikes

+PAF Base Mushaf was struck by Indian retaliatory air and missile strikes as a part of Operation Sindoor during the 2025 India–Pakistan conflict on 10 May 2025.
+Indian military claimed to have used precision weapons to strike two sections of the runway.
+Later satellite imagery showed a crater on the runway.